Pleased to have you as our guest for this week on the “Women of Arts” section of mchaymaker.com

 *What impact has/is your work had/having on society?

-*What is the current state of the arts industry from your perspective as a writer or a poet.
+*What is the current state of the arts industry from your perspective as a writer?

 *Are women appreciated in our arts space?
 Comment extensively if possible on the state of women in arts.